Animation Requirements & Career Info

 - Web designers

 Job and Salary Information

 The U.S. Bureau of Labor Statistics (BLS) collects job information for animators and multimedia artists.
-The BLS reported that job openings for multimedia artists and animators were projected to rise by only 6% between 2012 and 2022, which is slower than the average for all occupations.
-As of May 2013, the BLS also reported that these professionals received a median annual salary of $64,470, with most earning between $35,010 and $118,890 per year.
-Those employed in California, Washington and District of Columbia received the highest salaries of all multimedia artists and animators, earning average yearly wages of $88,150, $76,900 and $76,110, respectively.
+The BLS reported that job openings for multimedia artists and animators are projected to rise by 4% between 2018 and 2028, which is an average amount.
+In May 2018, the BLS reported that these professionals earned a median annual salary of $72,520, with most earning between $40,870 and $124,310 per year.
+Those employed in Connecticut, Washington, and the District of Columbia received the highest salaries, earning mean salaries of $102,630, $90,700, and $89,210, respectively.